 What are minds and how do they work?
 What explains the objective character of thought, the fact that thoughts can be true or false?
 Can the subjective character of experience be explained scientifically?
-What makes others’ minds and actions intelligible to us?
-Addressing questions such as these requires both insights into mechanisms from psychology, and facing conceptual challenges in philosophy.
+What makes other peoples' minds and actions intelligible to us?
+Addressing questions such as these, requires both insights into mechanisms from psychology, and facing conceptual challenges in philosophy.

 Throughout this degree, you’ll focus on minds and actions: the mechanisms and structures, biological, cognitive and social, which underpin them; their development and evolution; the reasons they vary between individuals and species; and their complex relations with culture.

-Your first year will cover foundational topics in philosophy, psychology and you’ll be introduced to philosophical psychology.
+Your first year will cover foundational topics in philosophy and psychology and you’ll also be introduced to philosophical psychology.
 In the honours years, you’ll be able to choose from a wide variety of modules on topics such as the origins of mind, the nature of thought and language, the philosophy of mind and action, social cognition, and joint action.

 This degree is not simply an opportunity to take modules from two departments: it provides you with a coherent programme of study on topics at the intersection of philosophy and psychology.
-From year one, there are modules specifically tailored to this degree.
 We are unique in having many lecturers who are experts in philosophical psychology, and several lecturers whose published research includes both experimental psychology and philosophy.

 BA Philosophy with Psychology means you’ll spend around a quarter of your time engaging with Psychology degree-level learning, as well as your philosophy.
 The specialised modules in ‘Philosophy of Mind’ underpin the focus of this course.
 This allows you to tackle broad areas such as perception, cognition, knowledge of the self and others and consciousness from a science and non-science, and even multidisciplinary perspective.
 Whilst you are by no means bound to limit your optional choices to this area of interest, you will find that the intense research interests that make us renowned for this specialism offer you a range of fresh, current modules that you won’t find elsewhere